Chen Yue-Yi (陳悅宜), Director of the National Center for Traditional Arts

 As a child, the most enjoyable memories are of sitting on a bench and watching the puppets on the stage.
 Every vivid move and gesture of a puppet is interwoven through the rhythm of puppeteers' fingertips, blending human artistry with the life of the puppet together.
 This liveliness on fingertips originates from the blossoming of our ancestors' life and the sublimation of artistic creations.
 It bears the mark of the profound tradition of the land.

-, combined traditional Taiwanese glove puppetry and Japanese marionette puppetry.
+The joint production by Taiwan and Japan, The Puppet Show — Splitting the Mountain (劈山救母), combined traditional Taiwanese glove puppetry and Japanese marionette puppetry.
 The two distinctly different puppetry techniques share the same artistic pursuit and embody the best of cultural exchange.
 I genuinely hope to see more interaction and brainstorming between Taiwanese and Japanese traditional arts in the future, and that the two sides can expand and develop concrete co-creative performances, rooting the foundation of cultural exchange.

 From the Curator, Lin Yu-Ping (林于竝)

+Each traditional art form is rooted in the soil where it was born and is closely related to the local culture.
+Its musical sound, linguistic prosody, colour sense and physical rhythm are intimately intertwined to form a unique expression.
+Traditional glove puppetry is one of Taiwan's most popular traditional performances and can be seen everywhere.
+The lively spoken narratives and boisterous music form a shared memory for the Taiwanese.
 The 387-year-old Youkiza (結城座) has been a favourite of the people since the Edo period.
 From the perspective of how the puppets are manipulated, the musical styles and the breathing of the puppeteers, it is indeed challenging for the Taipei Puppet Theater, using glove puppets, and Youkiza, using marionettes, to perform together on the same stage.
 And yet, the two have a common denominator, "popularity".
 They are loved by the people, they are part of people's lives, they reflect the changes of the times, and they embrace the new.
 In this sense, popular art is the most universal of all.
 Through the performances of the Taipei Puppet Theater and Youkiza, what is exchanged on stage is the sensibility of life from Taiwan and Japan.

 From the Troupe Director, Lin Yung-Chih (林永志)